Baby hand

 COVID-19

-COVID-19 is a new disease caused by a recently discovered coronavirus.
-It has impacted people worldwide.
+COVID-19 is an illness caused by a virus called SARS-CoV-2.
+COVID-19 mainly targets the respiratory system, which includes your nose, throat, and lungs.
 If you are pregnant, you are at a higher risk of adverse outcomes from COVID-19.
 Getting a COVID-19 vaccine is the safest way to protect you and your baby.

 Influenza